Harry asks for some extra help in Bosch: Legacy episode 4.

 Rogers is nervous

 Alex Ivanovich reads the headline on the morning newspaper.
 The headline says that Carl Rogers is being sued for wrongful death in Bella Winslow’s civil suit.
-Alex is displeased since he cannot get his money from Rogers if he goes back to prison.
+Alex is displeased since he cannot get his money from Rogers if Carl has to pay out millions in the civil suit.

 Later, the other Ivanovich brother, Lev, surprises Rogers as he pulls out of his garage.
 Rogers insists he is going to meet his girlfriend, but Lev suggests he is trying to go on the run.
 Rogers says he is very close to getting the money for them.
 Lev responds by saying that “close” only matters with “horseshoes and hand grenades”, which happens to be the title of the episode.